savdagod/TidbytAssistant/README.md

 #### Use the action TidbytAssistant: Push
 1. Select the radio button for *Built-in*.
 2. Use the *Content* dropdown to select from the built in notifications.
 These are apps that I have built that have little animations for notifications.
-3. Type out your device name and run the action.
+3. Select you device(s) and run the action.

 ### Pushing your own files
 #### Use the action TidbytAssistant: Push